Approach Considerations

 The earliest radiologic manifestation of infantile scurvy is generally seen at the distal ends of the radii where fuzziness of the lateral aspects of the cortices is present with slight rarefaction of the neighboring cancellous bone.
 The characteristic radiologic changes occur at the growth cartilage-shaft junction of bones with rapid growth.
 The knee joint, wrist, and sternal ends of the ribs are typical sites of involvement.

-Metaphyseal spurs or marginal fractures (Pelkan spur), a transverse band of radiolucency in the metaphysis (scurvy line or Trümmerfeld zone), which is subjacent to the zone of provisional calcification; ring of increased density surrounding the epiphysis (Wimberger ring); and periosteal elevation can also be noted.
+Other features that may be noted are metaphyseal spurs or marginal fractures (Pelkan spur), a transverse band of radiolucency in the metaphysis (scurvy line or Trummerfeld zone), which is subjacent to the zone of provisional calcification; a ring of increased density surrounding the epiphysis (Wimberger ring); and periosteal elevation.

 As scurvy becomes advanced, a zone of rarefaction occurs at the metaphysis under the white line.
 The zone of rarefaction typically involves the lateral aspects of the white line, resulting in triangular defects called the corner sign of Park.
 This area has multiple microscopic fractures and may collapse with impaction of the calcified cartilage onto the shaft.
 The lateral aspect of the calcified cartilage can project as a spur.
 Subperiosteal hemorrhages are not visualized in the active phase.
 With healing, they become calcified and are readily observed.